h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-regression/introduction-to-machine-learning-with-h2o-3-regression.md

 Please note that the `predict` column has the predictions for the XGBoost model, and the `predict0` column has the predictions for the Deep Learning model.
 As we can see in the image above, both predictions are close to the actual values.
 Although there might be some predictions that might be very off, the RMSE and MAE proved to us that both models make good predictions.

 **Note:** You will **not** get the exact same results for the Deep Learning model.
-The values shown in this tutorial for that model are the final values that we obtained, and they should only be a reference for you.
+The values shown in this self-paced course for that model are the final values that we obtained, and they should only be a reference for you.
 You should expect values similar to ours, but not the same.

 If you do not want to attempt the challenge in the next task, feel free to shut down your cluster, or you can shut it down after you attempt the challenge.